Sarah Lawrence Seminars and Language Courses

 (may vary from year to year)

-Art in Paris in the 20th Century (2nd semester)
+Art in Paris in the 20th Century: Avant-gardes, ruptures, revolutions (2nd semester)

-Architecture in Paris from the Louvre to the Eiffel Tower (1st semester)
+Architecture in Paris: from Classical Paris to Modern Paris: Parisian Architectures from the Louvre Palace to the Orsay Train Station.
+Styles, Forms, Innovations.
+(1st semester)

 French Cinema from the New Wave to the Present (1st semester)